oracle-actions/configure-kubectl-oke/README.md

 ## Prerequisites

-The target OKE cluster must have a **public Kubernetes API Endpoint** in order for the GitHub Action to connection to the cluster.
+The target OKE cluster must have a **public Kubernetes API Endpoint** in order for the GitHub Action to successfully connect to the cluster.

 The following [OCI CLI environment variables][1] must be defined for at least the `configure-kubectl-oke` task: